 While some people simply gave me a superficial smile and a “thanks”.
 Others lit up.
-Some blushed.
-Some grinned.
-Some gave me hugs.
-Some asked me my name.
-Some returned a compliment.
-Some invited me to share in their drinks or snacks.
-Some wanted to sit and talk with me.
+People blushed.
+Grinned.
+Hugged me.
+Some asked me my name, others returned a compliment.
+Some invited me to share in their drinks or snacks, while others wanted to sit and talk with me.

 The conversations I had, the connections I made, and the adventures I experienced with complete strangers are my favorite memories of an incredible week.

 And all it took was for me to let people know what I appreciated about them.
 To share with them what I liked.
-To be open, to not worry about what they would think or say, to not discriminate and hold back from connecting with anyone – no matter who they were.
+To be open and not worry about what they would think or say.
+And to not discriminate or hold back from connecting with anyone – no matter who they were.

 And I want to extend the same challenge to you.